• Skip to primary navigation

 There is nothing better than an easy little snack cake that you can make on a weeknight and not feel too guilty about enjoying for breakfast along with my morning coffee.

-This cake fits all the marks and then some.
+This delicious cake fits all the marks and then some.
 You can fix up the cake in so many different ways to make it a little fancier, but it is also perfect just as it is.

 Nothing is better than taking out this cake and smelling that sumptuous scent of chocolate wafting throughout the house.